Macronutrients Vs Micronutrients – Learn The BasicsFrank Mentier

 Nutrients are chemical elements essential for the maintenance and growth of a living organism.
 Macronutrients are those necessary to be consumed in larger quantities and Micronutrients are required in lesser quantities.
 By definition that’s pretty much as simple as it gets.
 Micronutrients essentially support the functionality of the macronutrients.
 Both are necessary for a complete and healthy diet especially if you’re looking to make body composition changes.
-Macronutrients are consumed by the body to produce energy and micronutrients help the chemical process take place.

 While you may be inclined to gobble up everything labeled “fat free” when you’re shopping for healthy foods, you have to keep in mind that fats are an essential macronutrient and you need to be consuming them.
 They are crucial for absorbing and processing fat soluble micro nutrients (like vitamins A, D, E, K and carotenoids).
 The body also requires fat for normal growth and development.
 At 9kcal of energy per gram, Fats are the richest energy source for the body.

 Most vitamins are either not made by the human body or are produced in insufficient amounts, therefore they must be consumed either by food or supplementation.
 Vitamins help support the function of the macronutrients and are essential for metabolism, growth and maintenance.
 Vitamins are an organic substance meaning they are derived from living matter.

 Regardless of whether your goal is to pack on the muscle or strip away some bodyfat you shouldn’t be racking your brain trying to understand the minute details of macronutrients vs micronutrients!
 Rather you should be focusing on eating a healthy and well balanced diet.
 Every season we seem to hear about some new “super food” that turns into all the rage, and they may have some merit for the hype.
 But you have to keep in mind that you cannot get all the nutrients your body requires from a single food or supplement source.

 ref: HEd.
 111-232, “Macronutrients: the Importance of Carbohydrate, Protein, and Fat” (2014) McKinley Health Center